pvdz/preval/tests/cases/normalize/pattern/param/arr/arr/rest/default_yes_yes__arr_undefined.md

 Denormalized calls: Same

 Todos triggered:
+- inline computed array property read
 - we may be able to confirm that ident refs in the array literal are primitives in same loop/try scope
-- type trackeed tricks can possibly support resolving the type for calling this builtin symbol: $array_slice
+- type trackeed tricks can possibly support resolving the type for calling this builtin method symbol: $array_slice